Suicide Risk and Prevention for Kentucky Nurses

 - Justice: Fairness and equal access to care

-Suicide prevention, however, offers several ethical dilemmas.
+Suicide prevention may involve ethical dilemmas.
 Emergent intervention may include:

 - Actions taken without the individual’s consent

-- Actions which often feel and are disempowering
+- Actions that often feel and are disempowering

 These challenge ethical imperatives, including: